Free information geometry and the model theory of noncommutative stochastic processes: Introduction

 In this work, we also study the conditional version of the entropy.
 We define $\chi_{\chron}^{\cU}(\mathbf{x} \mid \mathbf{y})$, roughly speaking, by fixing deterministic matrix approximations $\mathbf{Y}^{(n)}$ for the tuple $\mathbf{y}$, and then studying the measure of the space of compatible matrix approximations for $\mathbf{x}$ (analogous to Shlyakhtenko's conditional microstate entropy in \cite{Shlyakhtenko2002}).
 In fact, Theorems \ref{introthm: geodesic concavity} and \ref{introthm: EVI} hold in the more general setting of conditional entropy and Wasserstein distance.

 A key point is that for the setting of chronological types, the resulting conditional entropy is independent of the choice of deterministic matrix approximations $\mathbf{Y}^{(n)}$ (see Theorem \ref{thm: final formula for entropy}).
-This is the first time that this property has been proved for any version of conditional free entropy outside of the very restricted case that $\mathbf{y}$ generates an amenable von Neumann algebra.
+This is the first time that this property has been proved for any version of conditional free entropy outside of the very restricted cases (1) where $\mathbf{y}$ generates an amenable von Neumann algebra and (2) where $\mathbf{y}$ is freely independent of $\mathbf{x}$.
 The intuition is that the chronological type has enough information to pin down the behavior of $\mathbf{y}$ exactly, so that two different approximations cannot be chosen which would exhibit different behaviors in any way that affects entropy (see the discussion around Theorem \ref{introthm: entropy in terms of pressure} below).
 As a consequence, we can obtain a chain rule for entropy under iterated conditioning, while for previous versions of free entropy one can only get inequalities (see \cite[Proposition 2.5]{Shlyakhtenko2002}).

 \begin{introthm}[Chain rule for entropy; see Theorem {\ref{thm: chain rule for entropy}}] Let $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{w}$ be tuples of length $m_1 \in \N$, $m_2 \in \N$, and $m_3 \in \N \cup \{0,\infty\}$.
 Then